 Racism against Asian Americans is deeply rooted in the history of the United States.
 Enduring stereotypes about and bias towards Asian Americans, as well as lack of concern about them, have had long-standing harm on Asian American lives and livelihoods.
 What can the Asian American community and its allies do?

 In this video conversation, RAND's Anita Chandra and Benjamin Preston discuss RAND's efforts to address the challenges of racial equity from a variety of angles—and options for converting research into action.

-> RAND has launched a new research center dedicated to racial equity.
-The center supports a portfolio of innovative, high-impact racial equity research and analysis, creates a clearinghouse to help coordinate related efforts, and collaborates with organizations dedicated to advancing racial equity.
+RAND's Center to Advance Racial Equity Policy supports a portfolio of innovative, high-impact racial equity research and analysis, creates a clearinghouse to help coordinate related efforts, and collaborates with organizations dedicated to advancing racial equity.

-> Los Angeles and its neighboring counties are among the areas hardest hit by the COVID-19 recession.
+Los Angeles and its neighboring counties are among the areas hardest hit by the COVID-19 recession.
 The shockingly high average unemployment rates only tell part of the story, however.
 For the poor and some racial and ethnic groups, the jobs picture is far worse.

 Asians and Pacific Islanders are most likely to enter substance use treatment through court mandates, underscoring the need for preventive outreach before they are involved with the criminal justice system.